Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Experiments

-\textbf{1}.
-Lending Club loan data\footnotemark[1], to predict whether an issued loan will be in default, with 2.26 million samples.
-The data is splitted by index.
-The field $z$ is set as the ``\texttt{address state}'' with 51 levels.
+We tested the methods on five large-scale real-world binary classification datasets.
+For each data, we arbitrarily choose one categorical field as the field $z$. \begin{itemize} \item[1.] \textbf{Lending Club} loan data\footnotemark[1], to predict whether an issued loan will be in default, with 2.26 million samples.
+The data is split by index as we suppose that the data is arranged by time.
+The categorical field $z$ is set as the ``\texttt{address state}'' with 51 possible values.

-\textbf{2}.
-Criteo display advertising data\footnote{https://www.kaggle.com/c/criteo-display-ad-challenge}, to predict the probability that the user will click on a given ad.
-It consists of 45.8 million samples over 10 days and is splitted by index.
-The field $z$ is set as an anonymous feature ``\texttt{C11}'' with 5683 levels.
+\item[2.] \textbf{Criteo} display advertising data\footnote{https://www.kaggle.com/c/criteo-display-ad-challenge}, a click-through rate (CTR) prediction dataset to predict the probability that the user clicks on a given ad.
+It consists of 45.8 million samples over 10 days and is split by index.
+The field $z$ is set as an anonymous feature ``\texttt{C11}'' with 5683 possible values.

-\textbf{3}.
-Avazu click-through rate prediction data\footnote{https://www.kaggle.com/c/avazu-ctr-prediction}.
-We used the data of first 10 days with 40.4 million samples, splitted by date.
-The field $z$ is set as the ``\texttt{site ID}'' with 4737 levels.
+\item[3.] \textbf{Avazu} click-through rate prediction data\footnote{https://www.kaggle.com/c/avazu-ctr-prediction}.
+We used the data of the first 10 days with 40.4 million samples.
+The data is split by date, i.e., 6 days for training, 2 days for development, and 2 days for testing.
+The field $z$ is set as the ``\texttt{site ID}'' with 4737 possible values.

-\textbf{4}.
-Porto Seguro’s safe driver prediction data\footnote{https://www.kaggle.com/c/porto-seguro-safe-driver-prediction}, to predict if a driver will file an insurance claim next year.
-It has 0.6 million samples and is splitted by index.
-The field $z$ is ``\texttt{ps\_ind\_03}'' with 12 levels.
+\item[4.] \textbf{Porto Seguro}'s safe driver prediction data\footnote{https://www.kaggle.com/c/porto-seguro-safe-driver-prediction}, to predict if a driver will file an insurance claim next year.
+It has 0.6 million samples and is split by index.
+The field $z$ is an anonymous categorical field ``\texttt{ps\_ind\_03}'' with 12 possible values.

-\textbf{5}.
-Tencent click-through rate prediction, which is subsampled directly from the Tencent's online advertising stream.
-It consists of 100 million samples across 10 days, and is splitted by date.
-The field $z$ is set as the advertisement ID with 0.1 million levels.
+\item[5.] \textbf{Tencent} click-through rate prediction data, which is subsampled directly from the Tencent's online advertising stream.
+It consists of 100 million samples of click data across 10 days.
+To simulate a real application setting, we split the data by date, i.e., 6 days for training, 2 days for development~(validation), and 2 days for testing.
+The field $z$ is set as the advertisement ID with 0.1 million possible values.

-\paragraph{Tested models and training details:} For all the datasets, the base models $f(\bx)$ and the net for calibration $g(\bx)$ are neural networks with the same structure: the input fields are first transformed into 256-dimensional dense embeddings respectively, which are concatenated together and followed by a multi-layer perceptron with two 200-dimensional ReLU layers.
-For each task, the base model is trained by the Adam optimizer \cite{kingma2014adam} to minimize the Log-loss with a fixed learning rate of 0.001 for one epoch to get the Model-1.
-Next, we train the calibration methods on the validation set, or incrementally update Model-1 on the validation set for an epoch to get the Model-2.
-Specifically, Neural Calibration is also trained on the validation set for the same training steps and learning rates.

-\paragraph{Compared baselines:} We tested base models trained on the training set (Model-1) and on the joint of training and validation set (Model-2).
-We also tested common calibration methods, including Histogram Binning, Isotonic Regression and Platt scaling.